OnlyFiles

 Convert PDF to PowerPoint

 Drop your PDF below.
-Each page becomes an editable slide in your new PPTX file.
+Each page becomes a PowerPoint slide with the original page visuals preserved.

 Drop your files here